OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-KANSAS CITY, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man pleaded guilty in federal court today to making threats against a psychologist as part of his effort to receive Social Security disability benefits.
+SPRINGFIELD, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced today that two former St. Robert, Mo., residents have pleaded guilty in federal court to their roles in a conspiracy to distribute prescription drugs through Internet pharmacy Web sites.

-Under federal statutes, Holman is subject to a sentence of up to five years in federal prison without parole, plus a fine up to $250,000.
-A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.
+Under federal statutes, Anthony and Arcelia Holman are each subject to a sentence of up to 15 years in federal prison without parole, plus a fine up to $500,000.
+Sentencing hearings will be scheduled after the completion of presentence investigations by the United States Probation Office.

-This case is being prosecuted by Special Assistant U.S. Attorney Trey Alford.
-It was investigated by the Social Security Administration Office of Inspector General, Office of Investigations.
+This case is being prosecuted by Assistant U.S. Attorney Kate Mahoney.
+It was investigated by the Drug Enforcement Administration, the South Central Missouri Drug Task Force and IRS-Criminal Investigation.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at